Nabwana I.G.G.: Career

+Awards

+In 2016, Nabwana won the audience award and Best Action Director award at Fantastic Fest for Bad Black.
+In 2017, Nabwana was named Best Director at Fantastic Planet Film Festival for Bad Black, sharing the award with Best Film winner Mathieu Turi for Hostile.
+In 2021, he received the Grand Jury Prize at DOC NYC for the film Once Upon a Time in Uganda.

 Filmmaking style and themes

 Nabwana shoots his films in Luganda, the language of the Baganda, Uganda's largest ethnic group.
 Nabwana is known for his action and violence mixed in with comedy in his films.
 He takes the action in his films to new extremes which mainly consists of gun fighting to Kung-fu and martial arts.
 Additionally, Nabwana's films feature a 'Video Joker' (or VJ for short), who will translate dialogue and insert their own jokes and commentary over the movie.
 These traits have appeared in all of Nabwana's films.

+Nabwana's film budget was previously around US$200, which he used to produce several projects within a single day.
+As of 2024, the average budget had increased to $1000, in part due to higher overall costs following the COVID-19 pandemic.
+Actors do not have a fixed fee, but receive a portion of the film earnings, with Nabwana also paying for transport, food, and boarding.